 Also, pack some food before embarking on a journey to Gangaikondacholapuram.
 There is just a kiosk that sells snacks outside the temple entrance.

-You may opt to stay at Thanjavur, Kumbakonam, or Chidambaram instead, which are bigger cities with top-notch accommodations.
+You may opt to stay at some top-notch accommodations in Thanjavur, as well as Kumbakonam, which are bigger cities with a wide range of stay options.

 Plan your trip to Brihadeeswarar temple